Timeline and infographic from LSAC for Applying to Law School

-- Sign up for the LSAT early (at least 3 months in advance to ensure registration and preferred location)!
+- Sign up for the LSAT early (at least three months in advance to ensure registration and preferred location)!

 - It is recommended you treat studying for the LSAT as if it was a 5-credit class.
 We suggest you take a lighter load if you are planning to take classes and study for the LSAT at the same time.

-- You should take the LSAT no later than the summer and/or fall of the year in which you intend to apply, a full year (or more) before you intend to begin law school (taking it in December is too late).
+- You should take the LSAT no later than the summer and/or fall of the year in which you intend to apply.

 - Staring July 2018, some law schools accept GRE scores in lieu of LSAT scores.
 Here is more information from ETS GRE.